-The Inland Northwest Insights Hub, lauched in 2018, is a collaborative effort between regional grantmaking foundations, community health experts and social service providers that serve counties throughout the Inland Northwest.
-The Hub is supported by contributions from the Lewis-Clark Valley Healthcare Foundation, Syringa Hospital, Idaho Community Foundation, and Innovia Foundation.
+The Inland Northwest Insights Hub was active between 2018 and 2022.
+It was a collaborative effort between regional grantmaking foundations, community health experts and social service providers that serve counties throughout the Inland Northwest.
+The Hub was supported by contributions from the Lewis-Clark Valley Healthcare Foundation, Syringa Hospital, Idaho Community Foundation, and Innovia Foundation.

 CARES provided data to a healthcare strategy team at Guidehouse for analysis and use in a needs assessment.